What is the tibialis posterior tendon?

-The operation is done through several incisions (cuts).
-A cut is made on the heel bone and the bone is moved inwards and fixed with one or two screws to reduce the deformity.
-The damaged part the tendon is then removed and reconstructed using another foot tendon (FDL tendon transfer).
+The operation is done through several skin incisions (cuts).
+A bone cut is made on the heel bone (calcaneal osteotomy) and the bone is moved inwards and fixed with a screw to reduce the heel deformity.
+The damaged part the tibialis posterior tendon is then removed and reconstructed using another foot tendon (FDL tendon transfer).
 The FDL tendon is one of two tendons that bend your lesser toes.
-The tendon is cut on the inside of the foot and transferred into to the navicular bone using bone anchors to function like you tibialis posterior tendon.
-Most patients do not notice any loss of strength or function to the toes).
+The tendon is cut on the inside of the foot and transferred into to the navicular bone using bone anchors to function like your tibialis posterior tendon (most patients do not notice any loss of strength or function to the toes).
 The spring ligament which supports the arch of you foot is also reinforced.
-Not infrequently, additional procedures may be required including calf muscle lengthening or further bone cuts especially if your deformity is severe.
+Not infrequently, additional procedures may be required including calf muscle lengthening or further bone cuts (Cotton osteotomy) especially if your deformity is severe.
 See post-operative X-rays below showing internal fixation.

 The wound is closed with dissolvable stitches.
 You will be non-weight bearing on the operated leg for a period of 6 weeks and have a below-knee cast / boot for that duration to protect the foot.
 After 6 weeks, you will be placed in a boot for a further 3 – 4 weeks and you may start gradual weightbearing.

 Xray showing screw and bone anchors used to perform surgery

 Aftercare and FAQs